shrutik-gupta/SEM3-LAB/README.md

 1. DS: Contains code snippets and solutions for DSA course.
 2. JPL: Contains code snippets and solutions for Java course.
-3. CPPL: Contains code snippets and solutions for PCPF course.
+3. PCPF: Contains code snippets and solutions for PCPF course.
 4. SQL: Contains code snippets and solutions for DBMS Course.

 🌟 Happy Coding!